-NHS Digital are introducing a new tool that people can use to opt out of their confidential patient information being used for reasons other than their individual care and treatment.
-It will be secure and accessible, and will be available from 25 May 2018.
+NHS Digital introduced a new tool on 25 May 2018 that people can use to opt out of their confidential patient information being used for reasons other than their individual care and treatment.

 Patients and the public who decide they do not want their personally identifiable data used for planning and research purposes will be able to:

-The national data opt-out will be introduced alongside the new data protection legislation. and all health and care organisations will be required to uphold patient and public choices by March 2020.
+The national data opt-out was introduced and all health and care organisations will be required to uphold patient and public choices by 30 September 2021.

 For further details please go to: https://digital.nhs.uk/services/national-data-opt-out-programme

 The Data Protection Act 2018 entitles you to access your health records.
 If you would like copies of your records they will be provided free of charge.

 We have 30 days from when we receive your completed request and confirmation of identification to process and respond.

 There are a number of ways you can request access to your records, these include: